 The staff in-service is a presentation for the staff of the receiving school, focusing on hearing loss, and its impact on communication and learning.
-Information also is provided related to the use and care of the child’s hearing aid(s), cochlear implant(s), and/or FM/DM system, as well as recommendations for necessary support services and accommodations.
+Information also is provided related to the use and care of the child’s hearing aid(s), cochlear implant(s), and/or remote microphone system(s), as well as recommendations for necessary support services and accommodations.

 The peer in-service is a presentation for the children in the child’s classroom at the receiving school.
 The purpose of this in-service is to help the children gain an understanding of what it is like to have a hearing loss and to provide tips on how to communicate with the student who has hearing loss in their class.
 Hands-on activities make this in-service fun and easy for the children to understand.